anon-blue/anon.blue/README.txt

 ping his sister and his own 3 year old daughter (at the time was only 2) he is v ery un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3
-                         kdjfsdfosdadpfjgffdfdsdzzzz Pierce, Born: what is hthis and what is happening . if anyone have an answer pls type it here. :er's house.
+hhhwcnm                  kdjfsdfosdadpfjgffdfdsdzzzz Pierce, Born: what is hthis and what is happening . if anyone have an answer pls type it here. :er's house.
 ) Wanted for raping his sister and his ownfbbfhvbhgbreghefgerggergherthtime was only 2) he is very un well and has lkkkkkkkkiygiyg8yg8yghiur3hhfiu5qhfpiu3rfh43i